hbahadirsahin/text_categorization/README.md

 - Probably, I will leave my pretty local paths alone in the code.
 Lucky you, you can always change those paths from code or give them as arguments =)
 - Not gonna provide any pre-trained models.
 - Not gonna provide my every single parameter or architectural related experiments.
-I guess putting only the best model to github is better (hence, there may be too much commented-out code).
+I guess putting only the best parameters and architecture to github is better (hence, there may be too much commented-out code).
+But, to prevent code stealing/plagiarism kind of stuff, I may hide tiny, little surprises =)